tres-framework/docs/routing.md

 <a href="<?= URL::route('about'); ?>">Click here to know more!</a>
 ```
 This tells the router to find the first view with the "about" alias.
 At the moment, it points to
 /about-me.
-By changing the route URI, it will simply change along.
+By changing the route URI, it will simply change anchor's href value along.
 ```php
 Route::get('/about-us', [
     'alias' => 'about',